 - Content is organized by the six "Big Ideas" of the course (major themes of AP Chemistry that were established in the most recent updates to the curriculum)

-- Two full-length practice tests as well as practice multiple-choice and free-response questions at the end of each content chapter
+- Four full-length practice tests as well as practice multiple-choice and free-response questions at the end of each content chapter

 - Sticks to what you actually need to know for the exam

 - Practice problems are high-quality and replicate the content of the exam fairly well

 - Some students complain that it's too sparse on answer explanations, particularly for math calculations